-HTMLRewriter · Cloudflare Workers docs
+HTMLRewriter

 Element

-- Removes the start tag and end tag of the element, but keeps its inner content intact.
+- Removes the start tag and end tag of the element but keeps its inner content intact.

 Text chunks

-Since we perform zero-copy streaming parsing, text chunks are not the same thing as text nodes in the lexical tree.
+Since Cloudflare performs zero-copy streaming parsing, text chunks are not the same thing as text nodes in the lexical tree.
 A lexical tree text node can be represented by multiple chunks, as they arrive over the wire from the origin.

 Consider the following markup:

 text element handler will be invoked for each received part of the text node.
-For example, the handler might be invoked with “Hey.
-How ”, then “are you?”.
-When the last chunk arrives, the text’s
+For example, the handler might be invoked with

 lastInTextNode property will be set to